-The crucial tool for this result is a close study of the action of two kinds of subgroups of the automorphism group of a structure M: for a finite independent set I, the subgroups G_I and $G{\{I\}}$ of aut(M) fixing I setwise and pointwise respectively.
+The crucial tool for this result is a close study of two kinds of action of the automorphism group of a structure M on certain finite definable subsets.
+For a subgroup G of the automorphism group of a generic structure that fixes (pointwise or setwise) a finite independent subset I of M we define the notion of a finite G-normal set.

-Fix a subgroup G of the automorphism group of a generic structure of either sort.
-The field-theoretic notion of normality in fields uses that the definable closure dcl(X) is the field (with a vector space structure) generated by a set of parameters X to study the solutions of algebraic equations.
-In our situation the definable closure may contain infinitely many elements generated by definable unary functions over which we have little control.
-So, we define the notion of a finite G-normal set (Definition 3.1).
 Then we provide a G-invariant tree decomposition of such a set.
-The pointwise stabilizer is sufficient (using triples) for an induction on the height of decompositions of G-normal sets to show the absence of truly binary functions.
-But stronger result showing (without assuming triples) that $\mathrm{sdcl}^(I) = \emptyset$ and thus failure of elimination of imaginaries (although possibly with non-trivial binary functions) relies on $G{\{I\}}$ and is more complex.
+The pointwise stabilizer is sufficient for absence of truly binary functions.
+But the extension to show $\operatorname{sdcl}^(I) = \emptyset$ and thus failure of elimination of imaginaries relies on $G{\{I\}}$ and is more complex.